-The objective of this IECEx Operational Document is to set out the generic cross-industry competencies needed for work associated with electrical equipment for hazardous areas; these competencies are intended for use by any industry sector or enterprise with regards to explosion-protection related to the relevant functional areas.
+The objective of this IECEx Operational Document is to set out the generic cross-industry competence requirements for work associated with electrical equipment in hazardous areas.
+These requirements are intended for use by any industry sector or enterprise with regards to explosion-protection related to the relevant functional areas.

-The procedures, systems and methods of assessment as set out in this document are to be followed in assessing an application for competencies for carrying out work associated with Explosive Atmospheres and of Ex equipment.
+The procedures, systems and methods of assessment as set out in this document are to be followed in assessing an application for competence for carrying out work associated with explosive atmospheres and of Ex equipment.

-Competency of personnel working in explosive atmospheres is necessary; the potential for accidents in Ex areas is increased if personnel are not adequately trained.
-The need for competency is included in many legal documents (legislation), but is often not clearly defined.
-Competency includes the ability to carry out specific tasks versus prescribed general requirements specified in regulations and installation procedures.
+Competence of personnel working in explosive atmospheres is necessary.
+The potential for accidents in Ex areas is increased if personnel are not competent.
+The need for competence is included in many legal documents (legislation), but is often not clearly defined.
+Competence includes the ability to carry out specific tasks versus prescribed general requirements specified in regulations and installation procedures.

 Competence depends on knowledge, skill, experience and training.
-Measurement of competency is a difficult task and requires specific assessment methods.
-Competency evolves with years and may deteriorate, so continued training and assessment is necessary.
+Measurement of competence is a difficult task and requires specific assessment methods.
+Competence evolves with years and may deteriorate, so continued training and assessment is necessary.